Cox offers cable and fiber internet in 18 states—enter your zip code to find internet plans available in your area.

 Cox Internet Coverage and Availability

-Cox mainly provides cable internet, and its fiber locations are currently undisclosed.
+Cox Internet is a well-known internet provider offering multi-gig cable and some fiber internet in 18 states.
+Cox's fiber locations are currently undisclosed.
 However, Cox uses fiber-optic cables to supplement its cable infrastructure, and the company has announced that it’s committed to providing fiber-only service in underserved areas.

 I’ve written a lot about Cox Internet and spent (maybe too much) time engaging with FCC maps and proprietary data.
 Here’s what I’ve learned in this deep dive into Cox coverage and availability.